getting-things-gnome/gtg/docs/contributors/coding best practices.md

-Ideally, commenting out a line of code should be a signal to yourself that one of these things has happened, that you probably should ask for help before merging it to master, and it should stay in a branch for now.
+Ideally, commenting out a line of code should be a signal to yourself that one of these things has happened, that you probably should ask for help before merging it to main, and it should stay in a branch for now.

 But that may not always be possible.
 So more practically, when commenting out code please ALWAYS explain why you commented it out.